calaldees/teachingWorkshops/teacherTraining/_sessions.md

 ### SP16 (PGCE/SD)
 * Hidden/Inviable Curriculum
 * ‘Broad and balanced’ curriculum, not teaching to the test/exam;
+* Ofsted criteria for schools
+    * revisiting the Education inspection framework in context of wider curriculum
+* Careers Guidance in the area of computing
+* Revisit literacy, numeracy, digital-literacy in Computing
 * Revisit pair programming, code review - metaskills
-* Revisit literacy, numeracy, digital-literacy in Computing

 ### SP17 (PGCE/SD)